 29 Repeated Kan3 習坎

-The bottom: Kan (the abyss, water).
+The lower: Kan (the abyss, water).
 The upper: Kan (the abyss, water).

-Repeated Kan: multiple perils, or learning from peril
+Repeated Kan: multiple peril, or learning from peril.

 Hexagram